 also called filtering face piece respirators, are regulated under the Occupational Health and Safety Administration (OSHA) and managed through the University's Respiratory Protection Program.
 When worn correctly, N95 respirators are capable of filtering 95% of airborne particulate at .3 microns or larger.
+In accordance with OSHA, EHS will only authorize the use of respirators that are certified by the National Institute of Occupational Health and Safety (NIOSH).
 Some employees at the UO may be required to wear an N95 during certain tasks because of a hazard assessment or an OSHA regulation.
-Employees who choose to, may voluntarily use an N95 even if it is not required for their work.
-Steps to begin wearing an N95 vary depending on required versus voluntary use.
+Other employees may choose to voluntarily use an N95 even if it is not required for their work.
+Regardless of voluntary or required use, employees must receive supervisor approval prior to use of respirators in the workplace.